Community Work Program

 - Allows offenders the opportunity to maintain existing employment, education and family ties.

-The Sheriff Community Work Program also participates in Bill's Big Dig, a program that offers snow removal for seniors.
+The Sheriff Community Work Program also participates in a program that offers snow removal for seniors and people with disabilities.
 Every year the Work Program assists in clearing snow for approximately 150 households throughout the county.
 If you are interested in recieving assistance with snow removal from the Community Work Program please call 734-971-8400 and enter 'storm' (78676) and leave a detailed message.

 If you are interested in the services provided by the Community Work Program please call 734-973-4867.